-Personnel - Staffing details can be found in the budget adopted by the TAD Board for 2023.
+Personnel - Staffing details can be found in the budget adopted by the TAD Board for 2025 and 2026.
 The real property portion of the Commercial Appraisal Department is organized into three separate divisions or areas of responsibilities.
 The divisions are Commercial Appraisal, Complex Properties, and Commercial Research/Reporting.
 The Commercial Appraisal division is staffed with two managers and appraisers.
 The Complex Properties and Commercial Research/Reporting divisions are each staffed with a manager and appraisers.
-Clerical staff provides administrative support for each division.
+Support staff provides administrative support for each division.
 Each Division Manager reports to the Director of Commercial Appraisal.

 A separate Litigation Division also resides within the commercial department structure.
-This staff consists of a manager, three litigation appraisers, and clerical support.
+This staff consists of a manager, litigation appraisers, and support staff.
 Property owners and taxing units may appeal decisions of the ARB to district court.
-Litigation staff activities include performing value reviews or appraisals, assigning cases and corresponding with TADs attorneys, negotiating settlements, and working with independent expert witnesses prior to any judicial court proceedings.
-The litigation division also manages other post-ARB remedies including binding arbitration, which is an administrative appeal process that allows homeowners, if the property qualifies as the owner's residence homestead, and owners of real property valued at less than \$5,000,000 to appeal their ARB value to an arbitrator rather than to District Court.
+Litigation staff activities include performing value reviews or appraisals, assigning cases and corresponding with TAD's attorneys, negotiating settlements, and working with independent expert witnesses prior to any judicial court proceedings.
+The litigation division also manages other post-ARB remedies including binding arbitration, which is an administrative appeal process that allows property owners of real property valued at \$5,000,000 or less to appeal their ARB value to an arbitrator rather than to District Court.
 Owners also have the right to appeal properties valued at more than \$1,000,000 and have the case heard by a chief administrative law judge with the State Office of Administrative Hearings (SOAH).